Psychics Who Hear Voices Could Be On to Something

 While learning control was a major part of Jessica’s experience, so was learning to summon the voices she heard.
 Before training as a medium, she heard voices sporadically, she says, and began to hear them every day only after intentionally practicing at the center.
 Powers and Corlett acknowledge this general trend in their study: The psychics they spoke tended to seek out and cultivate the voice-hearing experiences.

-In her work, Luhrmann has come across groups of people who—unlike Jess—hear voices only as a result of practice.
+In her work, Luhrmann has come across groups of people who—unlike Jessica—hear voices only as a result of practice.
 She gives the example of tulpamancers: people who create tulpas, which are believed to be other beings or personalities that co-exist along inside a person’s mind along with their own.
 “Somebody in that community estimated to me that one-fifth of the community had frequent voice hearing experiences with their tulpas, that their tulpas talked in a way that was auditory or quasi auditory,” Luhrmann said, a practice that she was told takes two hours a day to develop.“That’s connected to work.
 Psychosis is not connected to effort.
 It happens to people.”

 Longden, the Hearing Voices Network advocate, describes how she later learned to extract metaphorical meaning from the sometimes disturbing messages the voices had for her.
 Once when the voices warned her not to leave the house, she thanked them for making her aware that she was feeling unsafe, and firmly reassured the voices—and by extension, herself—that they had nothing to fear.